jfaylon/enrich-product-backend/README.md

 ### NoSQL (MongoDB) vs SQL

-MongoDB was chosen over traditional SQL databases to handle flexible and evolving product schemas, including user-defined dynamic attributes.
-NoSQL's document model enables rapid iteration and efficient storage and query of nested, semi-structured data without predefined rigid schemas such as querying dynamic, user-generated attributes.
-Another thing, as number products increase, so thus the storage.
+MongoDB was selected over traditional SQL databases to handle flexible and evolving product schemas, particularly those involving user-defined dynamic attributes.
+The document-oriented model of MongoDB enables rapid iteration and efficient storage and querying of nested, semi-structured data without requiring rigid, predefined schemas.
+This flexibility is critical for supporting dynamic, user-generated attributes that can vary significantly between products.

-In terms of scaling, NoSQL is better at horizontally scaling while SQL is at vertical scaling.
-It may be easier to add new nodes to MongoDB than upgrade the storage of SQL (which may cause downtime when upgrading).
-Also, as a developer, there are available tools such as in-memory mongodb database that can be built-in the unit tests.
-In-memory SQL databases may have compatibility issues.
+In terms of scaling, NoSQL databases like MongoDB are inherently better suited for horizontal scaling, where new nodes can be added easily to expand storage and performance.
+In contrast, traditional SQL databases typically scale vertically, requiring larger, more powerful servers — a process that can involve significant downtime and infrastructure complexity when upgrading.

+From a development perspective, MongoDB also offers advantages such as in-memory database support (e.g., mongodb-memory-server), which enables lightweight, fast, and compatible unit tests without the need for external infrastructure.
+By contrast, while in-memory SQL databases exist, they can often introduce compatibility issues between testing and production environments.

 ### Polling vs WebSockets